Patturisrinivas/AWS/README.md

             -> Fallback to On-Demand Instances – If Spot capacity is unavailable, it can launch On-Demand instances.
                  * Use a Spot Instance if you need a temporary compute resource for running simulations.
                  * Use a Spot Fleet to run large-scale machine learning models, ensuring cost savings and availability by dynamically managing Spot capacity.
+20. What is difference between EC2 autoscaling and